 Self-awareness, it turns out, comes in stages.
-A little boy may understand that he’s looking at his own reflection, but not grasp that the image therein is what he looks like all the time, sans mirror.
-An older girl might comprehend the permanence of her image, but not fully understand that this is also the image that other people see.
+Although Jennifer could comprehend the actions in the video, there was a disconnect when it came to understanding that the little girl in the video was, in fact, her.
+A little boy gazing into a mirror may understand that he’s looking at his own reflection, for example, but not grasp that the image is what he looks like all the time, sans mirror.
+An older kid might comprehend the permanence of their image, but not fully understand that this is also the image that other people see.

-In 2003, Emory University’s Philippe Rochat scoured developmental studies to construct his Five Stages of Self-Awareness, describing how children learn to identify themselves and their loved ones as distinct entities, from birth until age five.
-Each of Rochat’s stages revolves around the mirror test, an assessment of self-awareness that rose to prominence in the 1970s.
-Chimpanzees, dolphins, and elephants have all passed the most basic mirror test, which means they can look in a mirror and gesture toward a tiny, odorless mark painted on their faces while they were sleeping.
+In 2003, Emory University’s Philippe Rochat scoured developmental studies to construct his Five Stages of Self-Awareness, describing how children learn to identify themselves and their loved ones as distinct entities, from birth until age 5.
+Each of Rochat’s stages revolves around the mirror test for babies, an assessment of self-awareness that rose to prominence in the 1970s.
+Chimpanzees, dolphins, and elephants have all passed the most basic mirror test, which means they can look in a mirror and gesture toward a tiny, odorless mark that was painted on their faces while they were sleeping.
 But the mirror test does not end with dotted dolphins.
 Rochat crafted his Five Stages based on studies of how newborns and toddlers interact with mirrors, photographs, and video recordings.
 Here’s what he found.

 “Infants do not come to the world with the exclusive expression of self-obliviousness,” Rochan writes.
 “It appears that immediately after birth, infants are capable of demonstrating already a sense of their own body as a differentiated entity: an entity among other entities in the environment.”

-Stage 2 (Two Months): Manipulating That Image
+Stage 2 (2 Months): Manipulating the Mirror Image

-Although studies suggest even newborns can copy facial expressions, it isn’t until about two months that a baby figures out how to manipulate his own body to respond to the environment.
-This is perhaps best illustrated by a 1992 study that found that two-month-olds could mimic an adult sticking his tongue out to either the left or right.
-“In addition to differentiating their own actions from those of the model,” Rochan writes.
-“They are also capable of mapping their own bodily space to the bodily space of the model.”
+Although studies suggest even newborns can copy facial expressions, it isn’t until about 2 months that a baby figures out how to manipulate their own body to respond to the environment.
+This is perhaps best illustrated by a 1992 study that found that 2-month-olds could mimic an adult sticking their tongue out to either the left or right.
+“In addition to differentiating their own actions from those of the model,” Rochan writes, “they are also capable of mapping their own bodily space to the bodily space of the model.”

 Stage 3 (18 Months): Basic Self-Awareness